Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step4.md

 ## Preparing the Meteor client

 In order to connect to the `Meteor` server, we need a client which is capable of doing so.
 To create a `Meteor` client, we will use a bundler called [meteor-client-bundler](https://github.com/Urigo/meteor-client-bundler).
-This bundler, bundles all the necessary `Meteor` client script files into a single module, based on a config file.
+This bundler, bundles all the necessary `Meteor` client script files into a single module.
 This is very useful when we want to interact with [Atmosphere](https://atmospherejs.com/) packages integrate them our client.
 To install `meteor-client-bundler`, run the following command:

     $ sudo npm install -g meteor-client-bundler

-As said earlier, it is based on a config file.
-Our initial `Meteor` client config should look like so:
+Now we'll add a bundling script to the `package.json` as followed:

 {{{diff_step 4.17}}}

-Here's a brief explanation regards the config's fields:

-- **run-time** - Includes the run-time config for our `Meteor` cleint.
-- **import** - A list of all the packages and their dependencies and we're interested in bundling.
-- **export** - All the objects that we would like to expose on the global score form the imported packages.

-Let's add a bundling script as followed:
+To execute it, simply run:

+    $ npm run meteor-client:bundle

+This will generate a file called `meteor-client.js` under the `node_modules` dir, which needs to be imported in our application like so:

 {{{diff_step 4.18}}}

-And to execute it, simply run:

-    $ npm run meteor-client:bundle

-This will generate a file called `meteor-client.js` file under the `node_modules` dir, which needs to be imported in our application like so:

-{{{diff_step 4.19}}}
+> By default, the client will assume that the server is running at `localhost:3000`.
+If you'd like to change that, you can simply specify a `--url` option in the `NPM` script.
+Further information can be found [here](https://github.com/Urigo/meteor-client-bundler).

 The client we've just imported gives us the ability to interact with the server.
 Let's replace the local chats-data with a data which is fetched from the `Meteor` server:

+{{{diff_step 4.19}}}

+And re-implement the `removeChat` method using the actual `Meteor` collection:

 {{{diff_step 4.20}}}

-And re-implement the `removeChat` method using the actual `Meteor` collection:

-{{{diff_step 4.21}}}